jibeproject/Melbourne-Mode-Choice/data/readme.md

-This folder and its content is to be ignore in version control.
+This folder and its content is to be ignored in version control.
 No data is to be included in the git repository, only code.